Azure/orkestra/README.md

 <p align="center"><img src="./assets/orkestra-core.png" width="750x" /></p>

-1. Submit `Application` and `ApplicationGroup` CRs
+1. Submit `ApplicationGroup` CRs
-2. For each `Application` in `ApplicationGroup` download Helm chart from “primary” Helm Registry
+2. For each application in `ApplicationGroup` download Helm chart from “primary” Helm Registry
-3. (*optional) For each dependency in the `Application` chart, if dependency chart is embedded in `charts/` directory, push to ”staging” Helm Registry (Chart-museum).
+3. (*optional) For each dependency in the Application chart, if dependency chart is embedded in `charts/` directory, push to ”staging” Helm Registry (Chart-museum).
 4. Generate and submit Argo Workflow DAG
 5. (Executor nodes only) Submit and probe deployment state of `HelmRelease` CR.
 6. Fetch and deploy Helm charts referred to by each `HelmRelease` CR to the Kubernetes cluster.